chaotic-aur/toolbox/README.md

 - `chaotic {mk,makepkg} ${INPUTDIR} $@`

-  Builds the package in a container using systed-nspawn.
+  Builds the package in a container using systemd-nspawn.
   `$INPUTDIR` is the result of a `prepare`

 - `chaotic {mkd,makepwd} [${PACKAGES[@]}]`